-"In the old times, how did you manage with starving people?"
-"There was the workhouse--which the parishes maintained."
-"Workhouse!
-Yes--there was something.
-In our history lessons.
-I remember now.
-The Labour Department ousted the workhouse.
-It grew--partly--out of something--you, perhaps, may remember it--an emotional religious organisation called the Salvation Army--that became a business company.
-In the first place it was almost a charity.
-To save people from workhouse rigours.
-There had been a great agitation against the workhouse.
-Now I come to think of it, it was one of the earliest properties your Trustees acquired.
-They bought the Salvation Army and reconstructed it as this.
-The idea in the first place was to organise the labour of starving homeless people."
-"Yes."
-"Nowadays there are no workhouses, no refuges and charities, nothing but that Department.
+"Nowadays there are no workhouses, no refuges and charities, nothing but that Company.
 Its offices are everywhere.
 That blue is its colour.

-And any man, woman or child who comes to be hungry and weary and with neither home nor friend nor resort, must go to the Department in the end--or seek some way of death.
+And any man, woman or child who comes to be hungry and weary and with neither home nor friend nor resort, must go to the Company in the end--or seek some way of death.
 The Euthanasy is beyond their means--for the poor there is no easy death.
-And at any hour in the day or night there is food, shelter and a blue uniform for all comers--that is the first condition of the Department's incorporation--and in return for a day's shelter the Department extracts a day's work, and then returns the visitor's proper clothing and sends him or her out again."
-"Yes?"
+And at any hour in the day or night there is food, shelter and a blue uniform for all comers--that is the first condition of the Company's incorporation--and in return for a day's shelter the Company extracts a day's work, and then returns the visitor's proper clothing and sends him or her out again."

 "Perhaps that does not seem so terrible to you.
-In your time men starved in your streets.
+In your days men starved in your streets.
 That was bad.
 But they died--men.
 These people in blue--.
 The proverb runs: 'Blue canvas once and ever.'
-The Department trades in their labour, and it has taken care to assure itself of the supply.
-People come to it starving and helpless--they eat and sleep for a night and day, they work for a day, and at the end of the day they go out again.
+The Company trades in their labour, and it has taken care to assure itself of the supply.
+People come to it starving and helpless--they eat and sleep for a night and day, they--work for a day, and at the end of the day they go out again.
 If they have worked well they have a penny or so--enough for a theatre or a cheap dancing place, or a kinematograph story, or a dinner or a bet.
 They wander about after that is spent.
 Begging is prevented by the police of the ways.
 Besides, no one gives.
 They come back again the next day or the day after--brought back by the same incapacity that brought them first.
 At last their proper clothing wears out, or their rags get so shabby that they are ashamed.
 Then they must work for months to get fresh.
 If they want fresh.
-A great number of children are born under the Department's care.
+A great number of children are born under the Company's care.
 The mother owes them a month thereafter--the children they cherish and educate until they are fourteen, and they pay two years' service.
 You may be sure these children are educated for the blue canvas.
-And so it is the Department works."
+And so it is the Company works."

 "And none are destitute in the city?"

 "None.
-They are either in blue canvas or in prison.
-We have abolished destitution.
-It is engraved upon the Department's checks."
+They are either in blue canvas or in prison."

 "If they will not work?"
-"Most people will work at that pitch, and the Department has powers.

-There are stages of unpleasantness in the work--stoppage of food--and a man or woman who has refused to work once is known by a thumb-marking system in the Department's offices all over the world.
+"Most people will work at that pitch, and the Company has powers.
+There are stages of unpleasantness in the work--stoppage of food--and a man or woman who has refused to work once is known by a thumb-marking system in the Company's offices all over the world.
 Besides, who can leave the city poor?
 To go to Paris costs two Lions.
 And for insubordination there are the prisons--dark and miserable--out of sight below.
 There are prisons now for many things."

 "And a third of the people wear this blue canvas?"

 "More than a third.
 Toilers, living without pride or delight or hope, with the stories of Pleasure Cities ringing in their ears, mocking their shameful lives, their privations and hardships.
-Too poor even for the Euthanasy, the rich man's refuge from life.
+Too poor even for the

+Euthanasy, the rich man's refuge from life.
 Dumb, crippled millions, countless millions, all the world about, ignorant of anything but limitations and unsatisfied desires.
 They are born, they are thwarted and they die.
 That is the state to which we have come."

 For a space Graham sat downcast.